How to spend your Animation Budget for maximum quality

 Answer these questions, count the times you said ‘yes’, We have the answer for you!

 You said ‘yes’ twice?
 Your animation budget should be from $400 – $10,000 per minute.

 This indicates one of three kinds of animations.

 - Simple, short story-telling clips, often for children, that requires characters that are often colorful but not very specific.
 You can also do your own voice-over for this.

-- Demonstrations of expertise knowledge that may require more detailed designs but simple storyline, little expertise in animation knowledge.
+- Demonstrations of the expert knowledge that may require more detailed designs but the simple storyline, little expertise in animation knowledge.

 - A series of basic videos, most likely whiteboard animation, to use in several lessons and situations